AI consulting

 02

 Documenting a workflow often reveals missing steps, unclear ownership, or repeated manual work.
-This section should position documentation as the foundation for safer automation.
+That documentation provides the foundation for safer automation planning.

 • Current-state workflow notes